|

 BULK: Bulk hydrated lime is usually used by customers who have a higher

 usage requirement.
-Your longterm projected usage of hydrated lime needs
+Your long term projected usage of hydrated lime needs

 to be taken into account in considering bulk hydrated lime.
 If the